 A SQL query allows you to query (investigate) a specific piece of information.

-A collection of tables of databases and a table is a dataset, and both can be queried with SQL.
+Tables are the database objects that hold the data in the relational databases.
 SQL can be applied to programs like Python or even a simple excel spreadsheet.
 In SQL lingo, a Column is a field, and a Row is a record, and finally, there is an entity that is the smallest unit that contains a meaningful set of data.
 An entity is also known as the dataset object.
 With SQL, the best way to learn is by giving it a go!
 Yet, here are some quick terms to get you familiar with the lingo.

 If you are looking to query something, the term "select" always comes first and is eventually followed by "from".
 The "where" term allows you to filter out rows that you do now want to have in your search results.
 Here is a quick example of what it could look like if we were to be using a student database:

 Select: “*’” or the specific field eg. (student_name_dateofbirth)